eBPF security observability with Cilium Tetragon

 ```

-After the install completes, Tetragon schedules Pods as a DaemonSet across your cluster Nodes.
+After the installation completes, Tetragon schedules Pods as a DaemonSet across your cluster Nodes.

 ### Verify the DaemonSet and logs